lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 Forwarding the signal to `fetch()` will cause the browser to cancel the network request if the signal is aborted.

 You can also check if a signal has been aborted in your task function.
-It's often useful to race a Promise against a signal:
+You should check the signal after returning to a task function from an async call. `throwIfAborted()` is a convenient way to do this:

 {% switchable-sample %}